-We will attempt nonsurgical treatment options first before recommending ACL surgery; however, in some cases, ACL tear surgery may be necessary.
+We will attempt nonsurgical treatment options before recommending ACL surgery; however, ACL tear surgery may be necessary in some cases.
 For people who use their ACL heavily for their job or sports and are unwilling or unable to modify their activities, we encourage them to consider ACL surgery to prevent further damage to the knee.

 ACL injury treatment may include: